SciCatProject/scicat-backend-next/README.md

 3. `npm install`
 4. Add _.env_ file to project root folder.
 See [Environment variables](#environment-variables).
 5. _Optional_ Add [functionalAccounts.json](#local-user-accounts) file to project root folder to create local users.
-6. _Optional_ Edit or replace [frontend.config.json](#frontend-configuration-and-theme) and [frontend.theme.json](#frontend-configuration-and-theme) files in project root folder to change frontend configuration served from the backend.
+6. _Optional_ Edit or replace [frontend.config.json](#frontend-configuration-and-theme) and [frontend.theme.json](#frontend-configuration-and-theme) files in the `/src/config` directory to change frontend configuration served from the backend.
 7. _Optional_ Add [loggers.json](#loggers-configuration) file to the root folder and configure multiple loggers.
 8. _Optional_ Add [proposalTypes.json](#proposal-types-configuration) file to the root folder and configure the proposal types.
 9. _Optional_ Add [datasetTypes.json](#dataset-types-configuration) file to the root folder and configure the dataset types.